Installing and upgrading VMware Tools fails with the error: An error occurred while trying to access image file /usr/lib/vmware/isoimages/

 7.0 /locker/packages/vmtoolsRepo/

-#find / -iname vmtools
+find / -iname vmtools

-E. To exit the host from maintenance mode:
+5. Exit the host from maintenance mode:

-#esxcli system maintenanceMode set --enable false
+esxcli system maintenanceMode set --enable false

-Note: If the host is running with ESXi 6.5 up to the version before 6.5U1, not putting the host in maintenance mode may lead to VM crashes due to the host security policy when VMs try to access the new /productLocker link.
+Note: If the host is running with ESXi 6.5 up to the version before 6.5U1, not putting the host in maintenance mode may lead to VM crashes due to the host security policy when VMs try to access the new /productLocker link

-ESXi 6.5 Update 1 provides a tool 'updateProductLockerPolicy' to avoid the need for putting host in maintenance mode.
-It can be used as in the steps below:
+ESXi 6.5 Update 1 provides a tool 'updateProductLockerPolicy'to avoid the need for putting host in maintenance mode.
+It can be used as in the steps below.

-a.
-Run this command to get existing /productLocker symlink target known to ESXi kernel:
+1. Run this command to get existing /productLocker symlink target known to ESXi kernel:

 secpolicytools -d | grep $(basename $(readlink /productLocker)) | cut -d' ' -f2 | head -n 1

-b. rm /productLocker
+rm /productLocker

-c. ln -s /vmfs/volumes/<volumeName>/<extracted directory> /productLocker
+ln -s /vmfs/volumes/<volumeName>/<extracted directory> /productLocker

-d. updateProductLockerPolicy <old-symlink-target-from-command-above> /vmfs/volumes/<volumeName>/<extracted directory>
+updateProductLockerPolicy <old-symlink-target-from-command-above> /vmfs/volumes/<volumeName>/<extracted directory>

 If ISO images are missing from /usr/lib/vmware/isoimages, collect vm-support files and send to VMware for analysis.
+For more information, see Collecting diagnostic information for VMware products.